Effectiveness of Acupuncture versus Massage for Pain and Related Symptoms in Patients with Advanced Cancer, IMPACT Study

 II.
 To identify patient-level demographic characteristics (e.g. sex, race, age), clinical factors (e.g. insomnia, pain severity), and psychological attributes (i.e. outcome expectation) that are associated with a greater reduction in pain for either acupuncture or massage.

 OUTLINE: Patients are randomized to 1 of 2 groups.

-GROUP I: Patients undergo weekly acupuncture treatment over 30-60 minutes for 10 weeks, then monthly for up to 26 weeks.
+GROUP I: Patients undergo acupuncture over 30-60 minutes for up to 10 treatments in the first 10 weeks and then booster treatments monthly for up to 26 weeks.

-GROUP II: Patients undergo weekly massage treatment over 30-60 minutes for 10 weeks then, monthly for up to 26 weeks.
+GROUP II: Patients undergo massage over 30-60 minutes for up to 10 treatments in the first 10 weeks and then booster treatments monthly for up to 26 weeks.

 Memorial Sloan Kettering Cancer Center

 Jun J Mao

 - Secondary IDs NCI-2019-06604